-Paul Woods, Chief Innovation Officer with Global Fishing Watch and Mogens L. Mathiesen, SVP, Head of Strategy and Partnerships with Ocean Data Foundation share their ambition on Earth Day (April 22) for a new partnership to harness the current explosion in new data and technology for better management of the ocean.
+Paul Woods, chief innovation officer with Global Fishing Watch and Mogens L. Mathiesen, SVP, head of strategy and partnerships with the Ocean Data Foundation share their ambition on Earth Day (April 22) for a new partnership to harness the current explosion in new data and technology for better management of the ocean.

 In this era of upheaval and mounting stressors in our ocean, technological innovations offer a wave of new data and new capabilities for translating it into actionable information.
 These innovations offer unprecedented potential to improve stewardship of marine resources and ensure resilient and productive ocean ecosystems.

 The ocean plays a critical role in human health and the health of the planet.
 It is essential, not just for the livelihoods and protein it provides but for the fresh water it cycles; oxygen it creates, weather systems it moderates and carbon it absorbs.
 The ocean protects and provides for us all; failing to protect it will cost humankind dearly.

 Lack of data has historically been a major limitation for understanding the ocean and the impacts of human activities.
 But recent advances in new data sources, including satellite observations, has created the prospect of a digital ocean ecosystem.
 Big data processing, machine learning techniques and visualization are rapidly transforming our ability to generate new tools that can provide actionable information to policymakers, marine resource managers and civil society.
 Seizing the opportunity presented by these advances in technology and data availability will require breakthroughs on several fronts.